GwenVanheusden/beckhoff-linux-package-browser/README.md

 This tool is generated with Clause Sonnet 4.6.
 It's a python script which you can run locally.
 It runs a local webserver and automatically opens a webpage.
 Here you can enter your Beckhoff credentials and select the stable/testing feed and select your platform amd64/arm64 (or you can upload the package list downloaded from deb.beckhoff.com).
-After this selection the tool logs in on deb.beckhoff.com downloads and parses the available packages and gives an overview of all available packages.
+After this selection the tool logs in on deb.beckhoff.com downloads the available packages and presents them in a nice overview.

 <img width="495" height="575" alt="image" src="https://github.com/user-attachments/assets/c3ce5120-34ab-46f3-8aed-9e462759d7aa" />